When the warmer weather hits, there’s nothing better than the smell of food on the grill.

 This grilling season, NFPA tests your knowledge and demonstrates the proper way to use your grill safely to prevent fires.

 - NFPA is a regular content contributor for Martha Stewart Living!
-Check out our grilling fire safety blog post and our newest “cooking away from home” post (coming soon), which features tips on charcoal, barbecue and hibatchi grills, on her website.
+Check out our grilling fire safety blog post and our newest “cooking outdoors with portable grills" post, which features tips on charcoal, barbecue and hibachi grills, on her website.

 Grilling by the numbers